mongodb/docs/source/includes/api/list-tables/modify-cluster-request-body.rst

    * - ``diskSizeGB``
      - double
+     - Conditional
-     - AWS / GCP Optional
+     -
+       .. admonition:: When should you use ``diskSizeGB``?
+          :class: note

+          This setting:

+          - Cannot be used with |nvme-clusters|
+          - Cannot be used with Azure clusters
+          - Must be used when ``replicationSpecs`` is set

-     - The size in gigabytes of the server's root volume.
+       The size in gigabytes of the server's root volume.
 You can add capacity by increasing this number, up to a maximum possible value of ``4096`` (i.e., 4 TB).